rockychang7/rockychang7/README.md

-- To be a indie developer
+- To be an indie developer